3 tips from a lawyer for your startup’s collaborations

 First, you can prepare a summary of the key terms on the 'something' you will create.
 If you are not comfortable with this, your respective lawyers can also do this for you.
 The summary terms are sometimes called a term sheet or a memorandum of understanding (MOU).

-An MOU is not usually meant to be legally binding.
+Keep in mind an MOU is not usually meant to be legally binding but it can be - read the fine print.

 The collaboration agreement comes after the term sheet or MOU and includes the key terms you have negotiated.